Joako360/osm2city/doc/manual/using.rst

 Adjusting Visibility of Scenery Objects
 =======================================

 The ``osm2city`` related programs and especially ``buildings.py`` are using heuristics and parameters to determine at what level of detail (LOD) scenery objects should be visible.
-This is done by adding the objects to one of the three FlightGear LOD schemes: "bare", "rough" and "detailed".
+This is done by adding the objects to one of the three FlightGear LOD schemes: "rough" and "detailed".

 In ``buildings.py`` you can influence into which of the three LOD ranges the objects are placed by using the following :ref:`Parameters <chapter-parameters-lod-label>`:

 * LOD_ALWAYS_DETAIL_BELOW_AREA
 * LOD_ALWAYS_ROUGH_ABOVE_AREA
 * LOD_ALWAYS_ROUGH_ABOVE_LEVELS
-* LOD_ALWAYS_BARE_ABOVE_LEVELS
 * LOD_ALWAYS_DETAIL_BELOW_LEVELS
 * LOD_PERCENTAGE_DETAIL

 In FlightGear you can influence the actual distance (in meters) for the respective ranges by one of the following ways:

 #.
 In The FlightGear user interface use menu ``View`` > menu item ``Adjust LOD Ranges`` and then change the values manually.
 #.
-Include command line options into your fgfsrc_ file or `Properties in FGRun`_ like follows:
+Include command line options into your fgfsrc_ file or `Properties in FGRun`_ like follows (adjust the values to your needs and depending on your hardware capabilities):

 ::

     --prop:double:/sim/rendering/static-lod/detailed=5000
     --prop:double:/sim/rendering/static-lod/rough=10000
-    --prop:double:/sim/rendering/static-lod/bare=15000
+    --prop:/sim/rendering/max-paged-lod=400

 .. _fgfsrc: http://wiki.flightgear.org/Fgfsrc
 .. _`Properties in FGRun`: http://wiki.flightgear.org/FlightGear_Launch_Control#Properties

-(Note: previously there was also a osm2city specific LOD range "roof", however that has been abandoned since clustering was introduced.
-An therefore setting ``--prop:double:/sim/rendering/static-lod/roof=2000`` is not necessary anymore.)

 =========================================